-The second type of sabr is sabr in staying away from sins.
+The second type of sabr is sabr on staying away from sins.
 Fasting especially, is designed to help us develop this type of sabr.
-The Messenger of Allah as said, "Fasting is a shield from the Hell-fire" (Tirmidhī).
+The Messenger of Allah 🎡 said, "Fasting is a shield from the Hell-fire" (Tirmidhī).
 Fasting restrains lust and greed for food.
-Fasting also includes the 'fasting' of the tongue, eyes, ears etc. Controlling these impulses should make us less vulnerable to shaytān and sinning.
-When this occurs, our hearts become purified, and we will inshāAllah be saved from the punishment of the Hell-fire.
+Fasting also includes the 'fasting' of the tongue, eyes, ears etc. Controlling these impulses should make us less vulnerable to shaytan and sinning.
+When this occurs, our hearts become purified, and we will inshāAllah be saved from the punishment of Allah 🍇.